weaviate/weaviate-io/developers/weaviate/installation/index.md

 ### Run an unreleased version

-You can run Weaviate with `docker-compose`, building your own container off the [`master`](https://github.com/weaviate/weaviate) branch.
+You can run Weaviate with `docker compose`, building your own container off the [`master`](https://github.com/weaviate/weaviate) branch.
 Note that this may not be an officially release, and may contain bugs.

 ```sh
 git clone https://github.com/weaviate/weaviate.git